carrie-robotics/carrie/carrie_gz/README.md

 # carrie_gz
-Caontains launch files for launching Carrie robot inside a Gazebo and RViz simulation
+Contains launch files for launching Carrie robot inside a Gazebo and RViz simulation

 ## 📂 Directories
 - `config` defines a list of topics and message types to be bridged between ROS2 and Gazebo